Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Interestingly, the flag was first raised in the Faroe Islands on June 22, 1919, but it wasn't officially recognized by the Danish government until April 25, 1940, during the British occupation of the Faroe Islands in World War II.
 This date is now celebrated as Flaggdagur, the Faroese national flag day.

-Symbolism and Design of the Faroese Flag
+Symbolism and design of the Faroese flag

 Each element of the Faroese flag carries deep symbolism.
 The white field represents the clarity of the sky and the foaming waves that crash against the islands' rugged coastlines.
 It also symbolizes the purity of the Faroese people's intentions and their close connection to the sea.